Baylus/Cactpot/README.md

 The rules are simple.
 You start with one of the 9 board squares revealed, and you can reveal 3 more squares during play.
 After that, you must choose a slice (horizontal, vertical, or diagonal) of the board.
 Once you have, all sqaures will reveal their values, and the sum of the slice you chose will determine your score.

 The scores are not directly equivalent to the sum of the values of the slice, so it isn't just a matter of picking the slice with the highest value.
-This means there is more statistical probability that go into maximizing your score.
+This means there is more statistical probability that goes into maximizing your score.

 The scores are:
 6: 10000